usmanahmad11/usmanahmad11.github.io/books.md

 ### Books

-The vast majority of the books I have read are in Spanish.
-My love for literature was born when I met a great friend, Pablo.
+The vast majority of the books I have read are novels.
+My love for literature was born when I met a great friend, Muneeb.
 I share with you a list of my top favorite books I have read since then:

 **Top favorite books**